Zmeos/dokebi/README.md

 A simple commandline tool for logging time spend in different workspaces on a linux system.
 Based on the PEP3143 "Standard daemon process library" of python.
 The runner.py file is taken from this library and modified.

-After adding dokebi to your path:
+After adding dokebi to your path.
-To start the daemon
+Start the daemon:
 ```
 dokebi start
 ```
-Show a table of your workspaces and the time you spend in them
+Show a table of your workspaces and the time you spend in them:
 ```
 dokebi show
 ```
-Stop the daemon
+Stop the daemon:
 ```
 dokebi stop
 ```